Charles Church, Plymouth: Legal founding (1634–1641)

+Building work (1641–1904)

+Building commenced immediately in 1641 but was halted the following by the English Civil War as men were needed for the defence of the town.
+The church remained in that state until 1645 when the town was relieved; staunchly Protestant, Plymouth sided with Oliver Cromwell and the Parliamentarians; it held out against the King's men throughout the Civil War, almost alone in a Royalist West Country.

 There is evidence that the incomplete church was used for stabling horses during the siege.
-However, it seems that some parts were used for worship.
+However, it appears that some parts were used for worship.
 A wedding is recorded on 10 May 1644, baptisms from January 1645 and burials from 4 August 1646 (some pages have been lost so there may have been earlier ones).
-The oldest communion plate is hallmarked 1646 suggesting its early use.
-Although the church was not consecrated until 2 September 1665, Francis Porter the first minister was in place as the preaching minister at Charles from 1643 as allowed for by the Act.
-Iron spikes were said to have been driven into the chancel wall and a canvas pulled across part of the church making it useful for worship during the siege.
-Traces of the spikes have been found in renovation work since.
+The oldest communion plate is hallmarked 1646.
+Although the church was not consecrated until 2 September 1665, the first minister (Francis Porter) was in place as the preaching minister from 1643.
 A glance at the map of the besieged city in 1643 reveals that the church is marked but without a roof on the plan.

-After the war, work began again, albeit slowly.
-Money was raised: £100 per annum in 1646 to pay the minister and £500 in 1656 to complete the church.
-Money problems seem to have continued because the tower was only half finished in 1652.
+After the war, work began again, albeit slowly due to financial difficulties.
 Eventually, the church was finished in 1657 although a spire was not added until 1708 and the tower covered in a cap of wood instead.
 Once complete the church stood out from the city.
-No house overshadowed it and the building was said to be of very fine quality.
 It was one of the leading examples of a post-Reformation Gothic style church in the country.
-The architect was thought to be a degenerate disciple of William of Wykeham.
-The church at this time possessed no galleries or organ.
+The architect was thought to be a disciple of William of Wykeham.

 The conveyancing happened very shortly before the consecration twenty-four years after the church was started.
 Francis Porter, who was Presbyterian, conformed and kept his living and the church was consecrated by Bishop Seth Ward of Exeter on 2 September 1665 (after the restoration of the monarchy).
 In 1670 the churchyard was consecrated.
 The consecration caused a little controversy as the bishop wanted to dedicate the church to "Charles, King and Martyr".
-However, Puritan Plymouth was not to be messed with and insisted the church be named according to the letters Patent of 1641 signed in Charles's own hand.
+The Puritans insisted the church be named according to the letters Patent of 1641 signed in Charles's own hand.
 (The bishop succeeded in dedicating the Church of King Charles the Martyr in nearby Falmouth.)